Lenajava1/Lenajava1/README.md

 - 👋 Hi, I’m Lena
 - 👀 I’m interested in Software testing
-- 🌱 I’m currently learning Introduction to Software Testing and Test design techniques
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/elena-mutykova-60612420a/

 <!---
 Lenajava1/Lenajava1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.